 Once again we’re going to draft in the half.
 So cut the pattern in half down the centre.

-Starting at the centre front again, i used a curve ruler to blend into the original collar.
+Starting at the centre front again, I used a curve ruler to blend into the original collar.

-Cut out and you’re good to go!
+Cut out and you’re ready to go!

 OTHER IDEAS